Volvo S60 Saloon (2019 - ) review

 How practical is it?

 The S60 does an adequate job in this area, rather than an exemplary one.
 As you’d expect, there’s bags of room up front, while the rear seats have enough legroom for two adults to travel comfortably.
-However, those much over six feet tall might find headroom in slightly short supply, and the cabin is a little narrow to comfortably accommodate a third passenger, so some rivals are more comfortable for multiple passengers.
+However, those much over six feet tall might find headroom in slightly short supply, and the cabin is a little narrow to comfortably accommodate a third occupant, so some rivals are more comfortable for multiple passengers.
 It’s a similar story in the boot: the 442-litre loadspace (392 litres if you don’t count the underfloor storage) is reasonable, but rivals from Audi and BMW do a lot better.
-The American-spec cars we drove didn’t come with a folding rear seat, either, but we don’t yet know if that’ll be the case with UK cars.
+It's also a bit mean that you have to pay extra if you want a split-folding rear seat.

 What's it like to drive?